janet-9/torchcor/README.md

 - 🔧 Fully customizable model parameters for flexible experimentation and prototyping
 - 🎯 Accurate simulation of cardiac electrical activity for research and development
 - 📈 Generation of precise local activation and repolarization time maps
-- 🩺 Simulation of clinically relevant 12-lead ECG signals through phie recovery (under testing)
+- 🩺 Simulation of clinically relevant **12-lead ECG** signals via the lead-field method

 ## 🫀 Simulation Previews